CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

    ![](../media/Lab-01/fabric-new.png)

-## Task-02 Connect to your Snowflake instance in any cloud
+## Task 02 Connect to your Snowflake instance in any cloud

 1. Navigate back to your workspaace and create a new item.